LuisCorales/laravel-socialnetwork/README.md

  - npm install
  - composer install
  - npm run dev
- - npm run dev
- - npm run mix
 ~~~

-Then, configure your .env file to use a database:
+Then, create your _.env_ file to use a database (there is an _.env.example_ file on the project, just copy and paste the content on the new _.env_ file):
 ~~~
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306
 DB_DATABASE=laravel_socialnetwork
 DB_USERNAME=root
-DB_PASSWORD=password
+DB_PASSWORD=yourpassword
 ~~~
 Create the database in MySQL named _laravel_socialnetwork_.